Primary Care in Rochester and Kasson

 • Get all recommended vaccinations, including the annual influenza vaccination.

-Denise Dupras, M.D., Ph.D., is a physician in Community Internal Medicine, Geriatrics and Palliative Care at Mayo Clinic in Rochester, Minn.
+Denise Dupras, M.D., Ph.D., is a Community Internal Medicine, Geriatrics, and Palliative Care physician at Mayo Clinic in Rochester, Minnesota.
 She earned her medical and doctoral degrees at Mayo Clinic Alix School of Medicine and completed her residency in internal medicine at Mayo Clinic in Rochester.
 Her interests include medical education, evidence-based medicine and care of LGBTQIA+ patients.